-- 11. The headings in each table will indicate which year the data relates to: - For years in the past (Years 1 and 2), you should enter historic numbers. - For the current year (Year 3) and years in the future (Years 4 to 7), you should enter forecast numbers for each year. - Please note that, in a change from previous years, not all years need to be completed for each row.
-Those years not required have been greyed out in the workbook.
+- 11. The headings in each table will indicate which year the data relates to: - For years in the past (Years 1 and 2), you should enter historic numbers. - For the current year (Year 3) and years in the future (Years 4 to 7), you should enter forecast numbers for each year. - Please note that not all years need to be completed for each row.
+Those years not required are greyed out in the workbook.